grpc/grpc-go/examples/features/opentelemetry/README.md

 # OpenTelemetry

-This example demonstrates how to configure OpenTelemetry Tracing on a gRPC client and server, showcasing the telemetry data it produces for RPC interactions.
+This example demonstrates how to configure OpenTelemetry Tracing on a gRPC client and server, showcasing the trace data it produces for RPC interactions.

 ## Try it